Creamy Hot Chocolate

 Ingredients

-• Cornstarch: Gives this hot chocolate its thick and luxurious texture.
+• Cornstarch: Gives this homemade recipe its thick and luxurious texture.

-• Milk: Forms the bulk of the hot chocolate, providing creaminess, richness, and a smooth texture.
+• Milk: Forms the bulk of the drink, providing creaminess, richness, and a smooth texture.

-• Dark Chocolate Bars and Milk Chocolate Chips: Serves as the base flavoring of hot chocolate, providing the rich, chocolatey taste.
+• Dark Chocolate Bars and Milk Chocolate Chips: Serves as the base flavoring, providing the rich, chocolatey taste.

-• Granulated Sugar: Enhance the sweetness of the hot chocolate, balancing the bitterness of the dark chocolate.
+• Granulated Sugar: Enhances the sweetness while balancing the bitterness of the dark chocolate.

-• Vanilla Extract: Adds depth and warmth to the flavor profile of hot chocolate.
+• Vanilla Extract: Adds depth and warmth to the flavor profile.

 Ingredients to make hot chocolate.